 3 helpful tips for changing to a GIS career

 Geographic Information Systems (GIS), is a growing industry that was valued at $8.1 Billion in 2020 and expected to grow to $17.5B in the next few years.
-There are a variety of GIS careers, that include: GIS analyst, GIS architect, GIS manager, health geographer, climate scientist, and conservationist.
+There are gainful GIS salaries to be had among the common GIS roles that include: GIS analyst, GIS architect, GIS manager, health geographer, climate scientist, and conservationist.
 People in these careers will often use GIS to emphasize and illustrate problems that are heavily influenced by geography.
 Senior-level GIS positions will often offer salaries above $80,000.
 If you’re considering changing course towards a career within this growing field, here are some tips that can help.

 GIS classes will provide you with the foundational knowledge and general concepts within GIS.
 There are GIS courses available at a number of universities and community colleges.
-Certain community colleges also offer GIS certificates.
+Certain colleges may offer a GIS certificate but its a good idea to look up top rated GIS certificate programs.
 Keep in mind though, that only taking one or two GIS classes may not be the most beneficial to your career aspirations.

-An excellent option is to enroll in an online GIS bootcamp, which can prepare you for a career in the field and provide you with a GIS certificate in less than a year.
+An excellent option is to enroll in an online GIS bootcamp, which can prepare you for a career in the field and provide you with a GIS certificate in a much shorter time.
 Having a GIS certificate will both bump your tech skills and improve your chances of being hired in many fields, even outside of GIS.

 When you start looking for GIS courses, you should be looking to build your software skills in: Esri ArcGIS, QGIS, Google Earth Pro, or other popular softwares.
 Learning to use at least one of these GIS packages will be very beneficial to your portfolio because you can gain a better understanding of the base applications of these software.
 One approach to learning GIS software is the self-taught route—reading handbooks, watching Youtube video tutorials, or using free tutorials provided by the GIS software companies themselves.
 Other ways to learn to use GIS software include reading articles, joining social networks, and signing up for virtual conferences.